BartyPitt/RoboticsProject/docs/overview.rst

 Overview & Main File Breakdown
 ===============================

-In this project, we got the Franka Emika "Panda" robot to play a game of Connect 4 against a human.
-To do this, we implemented Computer Vision, a Minimax Game Algorithm, Motion Planning and Collision Detection.
+In this project, the Franka Emika "Panda" robot was programmed to play a game of Connect 4 against a human.
+To do this, multiple tools such as Computer Vision, a Minimax Game Algorithm, Motion Planning and Collision Detection were implemented.
-We also carried out extensive simulations of the robot's motion using Gazebo for visualisation.
+Extensive simulations of the robot's motion were also performed using Gazebo for visualisation.

 The different elements of the project were written in discrete python scripts, elements of which were than called and executed within a main file.